GitHub Agentic Workflows

 Target: "triggering" (requires PR event), "*" (any PR), or number (specific PR).

 Use reviewers: [copilot] to assign the Copilot PR reviewer bot.
-This uses the same token resolution as Copilot agent assignment: github-token:, GH_AW_AGENT_TOKEN (or GH_AW_GITHUB_TOKEN, falling back to GITHUB_TOKEN).
+See Assign to Agent.

 safe-outputs: